zhmu/nwfs/README.md

 # Novell NetWare Filesystem tools

 This is an attempt to reverse engineer the Novell NetWare filesystems.
-It covers both the NWFS286 (Novell NetWare 2.x) and NWFS386 (Novell NetWare 3.x and likely also 4.x and later) filesystems.
+It covers both NWFS286 (Novell NetWare 2.x) and NWFS386 (Novell NetWare 3.x and likely also 4.x and later) filesystems.

+The code has been tested with disk images from the following NetWare versions:

+- NetWare 2.0a
+- NetWare 2.0a ELS
+- NetWare 2.15 ELS
+- NetWare 2.2
+- NetWare 3.12

-Please reach out to me (rink@rink.nu) if you have any additional information from which these tools would benefit, or have any other information you wish to share (stories, bugs, feature requests and the like)
+If you have a different NetWare version, please give it a try and let me know the results!
+Additionally, feel free to reach out to me (rink@rink.nu) if you have any additional information from which this repository would benefit, or have any other information you wish to share (stories, bugs, feature requests and the like)

-## NWFS386

-There are two tools included in this repository, `inspect-nwfs386` and `shell-nwfs386`.
-Both tools expect a disk image file as argument.
-The tools will parse the partition table and expect to find a single partion (NetWare supports only a single partition per disk)

-## shell-nwfs386
+## transfer

-Provides an interactive shell to browse content in a NWFS386 partition.
-For example:
+The main tool available in this repository is `transfer`.
+This can retrieve files from both NWFS286 and NWFS386 disk images, using a commandline interface similar to FTP. `transfer` will automatically detect which NWFS version is used based on the partition type.

+Example usage:

 ```
-$ cargo run --bin shell-nwfs386 <path to disk image>
+$ cargo run --bin transfer <path to disk image>
+...
 SYS:/> dir
 <type> Name              Size Last Modified       Last Modifier
  dir   LOGIN                - 16-04-2022 08:34:12 - ?
 65535